kspiteri/pixmaler/CONTRIBUTING.md

 ## Plans

 Working plans live in the gitignored [`docs/.plans/`](./docs/.plans/README.md).
-Three are active: **01** is the general plan (architecture, state machine, pipeline, protocol, locked-in decisions), **13** is the only backlog for behaviour/data/server work, and **14** is the only backlog for anything visual.
-File new work accordingly.
+Three are standing: **01** is the general plan (architecture, state machine, pipeline, protocol, locked-in decisions), **13** is the only backlog for behaviour/data/server work, and **14** is the only backlog for anything visual.
+File new work accordingly — behaviour to `13`, pixels and copy to `14`, a game-rule change to `01`.

+**15** is a transient register, not a fourth backlog: it holds the findings from a design critique and routes each into its owning plan.
+It archives once emptied.
+Item numbers are shared across all of them and never reused, so check `.plans/README.md` for the next free one before filing.